 The LAN has now become the entry point into the IT infrastructure.
 The number of connected devices and amount of data that enterprises are dealing with are growing exponentially, alongside ever increasing security demands.
 SD-LAN can address these challenges and is set to become the standard for LAN networks as more services move to the cloud.

 SD-LAN can help your enterprise work faster and smarter, providing secure, anytime, any device, anywhere access and the all-important consistent, high-quality user experience.
 Starting your move to an agile SD-LAN will put you in the driving seat.

-Learn more about connectivity solutions from Orange Business Services.
+Learn more about connectivity solutions from Orange Business.

-Pierre-Marie is the Head of the Connectivity Business Unit for Europe at Orange Business Services.
-His team is responsible for accompanying Orange Business Services customers in their business digital transformation through the development of innovative, versatile and future-proof, global connectivity solutions.
+Pierre-Marie is the Head of the Connectivity Business Unit for Europe at Orange Business.
+His team is responsible for accompanying Orange Business customers in their business digital transformation through the development of innovative, versatile and future-proof, global connectivity solutions.